-3 people shot, wounded from gunfire outside Seattle’s Crocodile club
+Police seek description of shooter who wounded 3 at Seattle’s Crocodile club

 Two women and a man were struck by gunfire in front of the music venue, police said.
-As of midnight, investigators were seeking at least one suspect in the shooting.
+Investigators were seeking at least one suspect in the shooting.
 No arrests had been made.

-Three people were shot and wounded from gunfire outside a music club in Seattle’s Belltown neighborhood Thursday night, authorities said.
+Seattle police are speaking with witnesses in hopes of developing a description of the shooter who opened fire Thursday night outside a music club in Seattle’s Belltown neighborhood, wounding three people.

-Police responded to multiple shots fired near the Crocodile at 2200 Second Avenue around 10:50 p.m., according to police and Seattle’s 911 call sheet.
+Police responded to reports of multiple gunshots fired near the Crocodile Cafe at 2200 Second Ave. around 10:50 p.m., according to Seattle Police Department officials.

-Seattle Police Detective Mark Jamieson said at a news briefing, which Q13 FOX streamed online, a round of bullets in front of the music venue went through the club’s windows and struck two women inside.
+Detective Mark Jamieson said at a news briefing that bullets fired in front of the music venue went through the club’s windows and struck two women inside.
 A man outside was also hit.
+The shooter fled, although it wasn’t immediately clear whether a car was seen.

 Medics took the victims to Harborview Medical Center, Seattle Fire Department spokeswoman Alice Kim said.
-Details on their conditions were immediately available.
+Their injuries are not believed to be life-threatening, officials said.

 Most Read Stories